matthijsf/HAProxyCertbot/README.md

 ##### This Repo is for improvement and further development of the scripts

 #### Prereqs
-Place the scripts in /etc/haproxy and mark them as executable Allow inbound traffic to port 9080 to the HA proxy server
+* Place the scripts in /etc/haproxy
+* mark them as executable
+* Allow inbound traffic to port 9080 to the HA proxy server

 Use requestNewCertificate.sh for each and every domain you want to add an ssl certificate for. run the script using 2 arguments